Aducanumab

 Background

-Aducanumab, or BIIB037, is a monoclonal IgG1 antibody that targets extracellular amyloid-β plaques in the brain; similar to gantenerumab, bapineuzumab and solanezumab.1,4 Aducanumab is a recombinant antibody derived from patients with slow or absent cognitive decline, and phase 1b clinical trial data have shown patients treated with aducanumab show a reduction in amyloid-β plaques.1 Based on Mini-Mental State Examination and Clinical Dementia Rating (CDR), patients taking aducanumab showed signs of slowing progression, however, these data are controversial.1,3 Clinical trials showed a 23% relative difference between the experimental and placebo groups as determined by CDR, however, this is equivalent to an absolute difference of 0.4/18.3
+Aducanumab, or BIIB037, is a monoclonal IgG1 antibody that targets extracellular amyloid-β plaques in the brain; similar to gantenerumab, bapineuzumab and solanezumab.1,4 Aducanumab is a recombinant antibody derived from patients with slow or absent cognitive decline, and phase 1b clinical trial data have shown patients treated with aducanumab show a reduction in amyloid-β plaques.1 Based on Mini-Mental State Examination and Clinical Dementia Rating (CDR), patients taking aducanumab showed signs of slowing progression; however, these data were controversial.1,3 Clinical trials showed a 23% relative difference between the experimental and placebo groups as determined by CDR; however, this is equivalent to an absolute difference of 0.4/18.3

 Type